powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

 </rdf:RDF>
 ```

-Each CSA profile is identified by a `dcat:keyword` that states which category of features it bears.
+Each NC profile is identified by a `dcat:keyword` that states which category of features it bears.
 To be valid for
 OpenRAO, a profile must have exactly one keyword defined in its header.
-Besides, OpenRAO currently handles 5 different CSA
+Besides, OpenRAO currently handles 5 different NC
 profiles, the keyword and purpose of which are gathered in the following table:

 | Keyword | Full Name                | Purpose                                |